achuthprince004/deepresearch-mcp/contributing.md

 We are especially looking for contributors interested in:

 * **AI IDE compatibility** (Cursor, VS Code, Windsurf, etc.)
+* Currently, this MCP is limited to Groq as its LLM provider.
+We would love to expand **support to additional providers** such as Anthropic, OpenAI, and others, enabling broader compatibility and making the MCP accessible across a wider range of AI ecosystems.
 * **Claude Desktop & Claude Code support** (query params handling, cold starts)
 * Improving **connectivity on free hosting platforms** (Render free tier 15-minute sleep / cold start delays)
 * **MCP specification compliance** and remote SSE reliability